 Half an hour later we were hurtling through the vineyards of the Utiel-Requena area in the dewy morning light.
 I was dreamily humming La donna è mobile from Rigoletto, which I had seen the evening before at Valencia’s sculptural opera house, the Palau de les Arts, which is part of the spectacular City of Arts and Sciences.
 While the parabolic arches and fragmented tiles of the glittering white complex are evocative of Gaudí, the architect, Santiago Calatrava, is also recalling the opulence of Norte station and the optimism of a century ago when the railway was a symbol of a flourishing future.

-After two hours on the train, I was brought rudely back into the 21st century as we trundled through an industrial estate outside the town of Ciudad Real.
+Now we were crossing the vast russet and mauve plains of La Mancha, with only the odd farmhouse or hamlet scattered across the terrain.
+After travelling for two hours since leaving Valencia, I was brought rudely back into the 21st century as we trundled through an industrial estate outside the town of Ciudad Real.
 We were now heading south and were soon crossing the invisible frontier into Andalucia, entering a series of tunnels hewn through the craggy hills.

 As we approached Seville, the track was flanked once again by orange groves.
 At midday – five minutes ahead of schedule – the train pulled into Santa Justa station.
 I remember interviewing the architects, Antonio Cruz and Antonio Ortiz, in their shiny new creation back in 1992.
 It felt a bit empty back then, but things are much busier now; the AVE network continues to expand, and you can now travel the 700 miles from Seville to Barcelona in five and a half hours.